Wang-Haining/text2intent/README.md

     - Francis & Hunston (1992)
     - CMC schema (Herring, Das, & Penumarthy, 2005)

-# 3. Step 3: Developing a semi-auto learning framework user-friendly to sociolinguists
+# 3. Step 3: Developing a semi-supervised learning framework user-friendly to sociolinguists

 - a user can directly use an already fine-tuned pre-trained model on CMC and three dialog act tagsets